nokia/SReXperts/docs/nos/sros/beginner/41-ANYsec.md

 You have completed this task as you now have a `gNMIc` call to add service configuration to model-driven SR OS.

 In a real deployment, for distinct customers you may need to deploy distinct CAs, distinct ANYsec configs and PSKs.
-With ANYsec you mays achieve granularity per service and you can also configure slicing with traffic-engineering using e.g. Flex-Algo.
+With ANYsec you can achieve granularity per service and you can also configure slicing with traffic-engineering using e.g. Flex-Algo.

 #### Test the new service

 Your next task is to configure the clients and test the new service with the commands below.

 /// tab | Client1 configuration